cakephp/docs/en/appendices/2-1-migration-guide.rst

 AclComponent
 ------------

-- :php:class:`AclComponent` no longer lowercases and inflects the classname used for ``Acl.classname``.
+- :php:class:`AclComponent` no longer lowercases and inflects the class name used for ``Acl.classname``.
 Instead it uses the provided value as is.
 - Acl backend implementations should now be put in ``Controller/Component/Acl``.
 - Acl implementations should be moved into the Component/Acl directory from